Better Generalization with Semantic IDs: A Case Study in Ranking for Recommendations: Conclusion and Future Work

-\paragraph{Design Choices} A key design choice in our proposal is to train and then freeze the RQ-VAE model from Stage 1.
-The frozen RQ-VAE model is used to generate Semantic IDs for training and serving the ranking model.
-As discussed in Section~\ref{sec:3_background}, the ranking model is sequentially trained on recently logged data.
-Recent data may include videos that did not exist when the RQ-VAE model was trained.
-This raises a potential concern that freezing the model could hurt the performance of the ranking model over time.
-In Section~\ref{sec:stability}, we show that the performance of ranking models that use Semantic IDs derived from the two RQ-VAE models trained on older vs. more recent data perform comparably, suggesting that the learned semantics are stable over time.
-In our work, we use RQ-VAE~\citep{lee2022autoregressive, zegh2021soundstream, rajput2023recommender} instead of VQ-VAE~\citep{van2017neural} to quantize content embeddings (Section~\ref{sec:rqvae}), since RQ-VAE organically captures hierarchical semantic structure (Figure~\ref{fig:sports-cluster}), offering interpretability.
+A key design choice in our proposal is to train and then freeze the RQ-VAE model from Stage 1.
+The frozen RQ-VAE model generates Semantic IDs for training and serving the ranking model.
+Recent data may include items that may not exist in the training distribution of the RQ-VAE model.
+This raises a potential concern from freezing the model, which could hurt the performance of the ranking model over time.
+As detailed in Appendix~\ref{sec:stability}, our analysis of YouTube ranking models utilizing Semantic IDs derived from RQ-VAE models trained on both older and recent data reveals comparable performance, indicating the stability of learned semantic representations over time.